JoshuaHabif/TextualDataPredictiveAnalytics/README.md

 ## Definitions

-I use the following definitions:
+I use the following definitions, which were motivated by https://stats.stackexchange.com/questions/51296/how-do-you-calculate-precision-and-recall-for-multiclass-classification-using-co:

 - Precision = fraction of instances where the model correctly declared i out of all the instances where it declared i.
 I take the mean of all precisions to get a final precision value.